salesforce/lwc-rfcs/text/0112-server-engine.md

 This approach is convenient because it requires almost no changes to the core UI framework to enable SSR.
 Since most of the DOM APIs used by the UI framework are low-level APIs, most of them are easy to mock.
 Popular DOM API implementations like [domino](https://github.com/fgnass/domino) or [jsdom](https://github.com/jsdom/jsdom) can be used to avoid having to write to mocks.

 This approach also suffers from multiple drawbacks.
 The main issue is that the mock has to stay in sync with the core UI framework.
-As the core UI framework evolves and the DOM APIs used by the engine changes, developers have to always double-check that the newly introduced APIs are also properly mocked.
-Another issue is that by applying polyfills to evaluate the engine, the same DOM interfaces and methods are also available from the component code (eg. `window`, `document`, ...).
+As the core UI framework evolves and the DOM APIs used by the engine changes, developers will always need to double-check that newly-introduced APIs are properly mocked.
+Another issue is that by applying polyfills to evaluate the engine, the same DOM interfaces and methods (eg. `window`, `document`, ...) will be available to components.
 This gives a false sense that the component is running in the browser.

 Using the mocking approach, the existing `@lwc/engine` stays untouched and the entry point of the SSR version of LWC would look something like the following.